Are you a sales manager with Big Data? Here are three Predictive Analytics examples for B2B

 With predictive analytics, big data becomes a big opportunity for B2B sales managers.
-This big opportunity requires, however, a profound understanding of the sales situation, coupled with an understanding of big data mining models available.
+This significant opportunity requires, however, a profound understanding of the sales situation, coupled with an understanding of big data mining models available.

-A sales situation is best described by a list of key performance questions together with their performance indicators (KPIs).
+A sales situation is best described by a list of key performance questions together with their performance indicators (KPI).
 Once you have listed the most pressing sales issues and have determined their corresponding KPIs, the data available and the data analysis methodology should follow.

 In Business-to-Business, the most valuable data of Big Data is always at hand: sales transactions from an ERP System and sales activities from a CRM Software.
 The reason is that to make useful predictions, sales managers mainly need to find “positive” cases: for example, customers that have bought a product or accepted an offer.
 In other words, Predictive Analytics is about describing the relationships between past data and predictive outcomes.